 Figure 4.4 shows seasonal cycles in the mole fraction of CH4 for each 30° latitudinal zone.
 The seasonal cycles are driven mainly by reaction with OH radicals, a major CH4 sink in the atmosphere.
-These cycles are also affected by the magnitude and timing of CH4 emissions from sources such as wetlands and biomass burning as well as by its atmospheric transport.
+Seasonal cycles are also affected by the magnitude and timing of CH4 emissions from sources such as wetlands and biomass burning as well as by its atmospheric transport.
 The seasonal cycles are large in amplitude in the Northern Hemisphere.
 Unlike CO2, amplitudes were also large in southern high and mid-latitudes.
-Seasonally, the Northern Hemisphere shows minima in summer and maxima in winter, while the Southern Hemisphere shows a seasonal cycle lagging two-thirds to three-quarter years behind The seasonal variations in the mole fraction of CH4 were almost consistent with those of the OH radical that reacts with CH4.
-Southern low latitudes have a distinct antiphase annual component superimposed on the annual component of the seasonal cycle arising from southern mid-latitudes.
+Seasonally, the Northern Hemisphere shows minima in summer and maxima in winter, while the Southern Hemisphere shows a seasonal cycle lagging two-thirds to three-quarter years behind.
+The seasonal variations in the mole fraction of CH4 were almost consistent with those of the OH radical that reacts with CH4.
+Southern low latitudes have a distinct antiphase annual component with that of the seasonal cycle arising from southern mid-latitudes.
 The maximum in the former component occurs in boreal winter due to the interhemisphere transportation of CH4 from the Northern Hemisphere.

-Fig. 4.4 Average seasonal cycles in the mole fraction of CH_4 for each 30° latitudinal zone obtained by subtracting long-term trends from original data sets.
+Fig. 4.4 Average seasonal cycles in the mole fraction of CH_4 for each 30° latitudinal zone obtained by subtracting long-term trends from the zonal mean time series.
+The standard deviation is indicated by vertical error bars.

-5. NITROUS OXIDE (N2O)
+NITROUS OXIDE (N2O)